Salem numbers and arithmetic hyperbolic groups: Linear Algebraic Group Lemmas

+The situation for $n$ odd is not as easy, since $\SO(f)$ is not adjoint in this case.
+We need to introduce more notation to deal with it.
 Let $f$ be a nondegenerate quadratic form in $n+1$ variables over a subfield $K$ of $\realnos$ with $n$ odd, and let $A$ be the coefficient matrix of $f$.
 The {\it general orthogonal group} of $f$ (cf.\,\cite{KMRT} p 154) is the group